Health effects of electronic cigarettes: Acrolein

 Some e-liquids produced acrolein in the aerosol (a probable carcinogen), possibly from heated glycerin.
 A 2014 review concluded that acrolein levels were reduced by 60% in dual users and 80% for those that completely switched to e-cigarettes when compared to traditional cigarettes.
 Another 2014 review concluded that acrolein may induce irritation to the upper respiratory tract, while a 2014 study reported harm to the lining of the lungs.
 A 2017 review concluded that acrolein induces oxidative stress and inflammation, disrupting lung endothelial cell barrier function and may lead to chronic obstructive pulmonary disease.
 Another 2017 review stated, "based on the average of 120 puffs/day reported in the literature, our calculated levels of acrolein emitted by e‐cigarette users per day were reported to vary between 0.00792 and 8.94 ppm/day."

 Oxidants/reactive oxygen species

 A 2015 study reported that vapor created oxidants and reactive oxygen species (OX/ROS).
 OX/ROS could react with other vaporized substances because they are highly reactive.
 E-cigarettes were reported to contain OX/ROS at about 100 times less than in cigarette smoke.
-A 2014 study reported that e-liquids from a specific manufacturer contained greater amounts of ethylene glycol than glycerin or propylene glycol, although ethylene glycol was not permitted for use in products meant for human consumption.
+Recent in vitro research has demonstrated that nicotine-free e-cigarette vapor induces oxidative stress in human endothelial cells via activation of ARF6 and its guanine nucleotide exchange factor ARNO.
+This oxidative stress promotes abnormal angiogenic signalling and endothelial dysfunction, suggesting that vaping without nicotine may still contribute to vascular injury through reactive oxygen species pathways.
+Similar findings have been reported with nicotine-containing e-cigarette condensate, indicating that both nicotine-free and nicotine-containing vaping fluids can disrupt pulmonary endothelial function via ARF6-mediated mechanisms.